Home NAS System

 Development Resources Summary

-Development Kit Accessories List
+Development Accessories List

-Component Name Quantity Specifications
+Accessory Name Quantity Specifications

-USB-C DP Cable / HDMI Cable 1 DP 1.4 spec; Length: 1m; USB-C (male) to USB-C (male)
+USB-C DP Cable / HDMI Cable 1 Spec: DP 1.4; Length: 1m; USB-C (male) to USB-C (male)

-HDMI 2.0 spec; Length: 1m; HDMI-A (male) to HDMI-D (male)
+Spec: HDMI 2.0 ; Length: 1m; HDMI-A (male) to HDMI-D (male)

-Ethernet Cable 1 Length: 1m; Gigabit transmission rate
+Ethernet Cable 1 Length: 1m; Transmission Rate: Gigabit

 CPU Cooling Fan 1 Raspberry Pi 5 Official Active Cooler with Heatsink and Thermal Pad

-Display Screen 1 24-inch HDMI monitor
+Display Screen 1 24-inch HDMI Monitor

 image-20251020151024905